MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

 Before you manually deploy a driver, you must prepare the target computer by turning on test signing.
 You also need to locate the DevCon tool in your WDK installation.
 After that you’re ready to run the built driver sample.

-Installing the driver on the target system by performing the following steps.
+To install the driver on the target system, perform the following steps.

 **Enable test signed drivers**

-Enable the ability to run test signed drivers, by completing the following steps.
+Enable the ability to run test signed drivers:

 a.
 Open Windows Settings.
 b.
 In Update and Security, select **Recovery**.
 c.
-Under Advanced startup, click on **Restart Now**.
+Under Advanced startup, click **Restart Now**.
 d.
 When the PC reboots, select **Startup options**.
 e.
 Select Disable driver signature enforcement by pressing the **F7** key.
 f.
 Reboot the target computer.